Some of the links below are affiliate links. Meaning, at no additional cost to you, I will receive a commission if you choose to make a purchase.

 - Email because they’re already on your list.

 However they got there, they’re there and reading your blog post.
-Then an offer comes up somewhere on the page for them to download a relevant piece of content they have to give their email for.
+Then a suggestion comes up somewhere on the page for them to download a relevant piece of content they have to give their email for.
 In the content marketing world, we call these a few things:

 - Email opt-in